 Taxes are “melting” into corruption mechanisms

-The Portuguese political class is in fact, for the most part, a “mega center of corruption in plain sight”, where the greatest promiscuity reigns between people who alternate between holding public office and managing business groups that supply the Portuguese state.
+The Portuguese political class is in fact, for the most part, a “mega center of corruption in plain sight”, where the greatest promiscuity reigns among people who alternate between holding public office and managing business groups that supply the Portuguese state.

 Much, if not most, of the taxes that the Portuguese pay with great sacrifice, taken from their meager salaries, are sucked up by the infinite mechanisms of corruption, be it small, medium or large institutionalized corruption.